Table of Contents

 For example, some shops offer 5 days of diving for $80/day as opposed to their normal rate of $90.
 That’s $50 more that you’ll have for fish tacos and margaritas on the beach when you get back from diving!

 Many dive shops can also arrange stay & dive packages with hotels and resorts.
-This is a great way to save some money and take care of your accommodation and diving in one fell swoop.
+This is a great way to save some money and take care of your diving and accommodation in Cozumel in one fell swoop.

 Cozumel Dive Shops